 In these and other ways we could stir up and strengthen the interpersonal body that the Spirit-created body of Christ is intended to be.
 But for various reasons such acts of touching are resisted by members of the liturgical assembly.

 Interpersonal motor actions are controlled by cultural mores.
 Americans are not known for being “touchy feelly” in the physical sense.
 Other than shaking hands, physical contact, such as holding hands or hugging, is reserved for people we are close with.
-It’s pretty awkward with a stranger.
+It’s pretty awkward with a stranger (although we usually connect with strangers who are introduced to us by shaking hands with them).

 In most Western countries overt physical contact is an expression of social dominance.
 People with a higher status tend to exert more physical contact toward peers and those who are under them.
 For example, your boss might come up and pat you on the back in greeting or maybe grip your shoulder in conversation, but you would never do that to your boss.